 Start your career with The Salvation Army today!

-We are looking for compassionate people who share our mission and values, if you have the passion and drive to commit yourself to a challenging and rewarding role; we invite you to review our current vacancy for a Nurse Team Leader.
+We are looking for compassionate people who share our mission and values, if you have the passion and drive to commit yourself to a challenging and rewarding role; we invite you to review our current vacancies.

 Why this role matters

 The Salvation Army Access Health and 24/7 Needle and Syringe Program (NSP) acknowledges the Traditional Custodians of this stolen land of the Kulin Nations.
 We pay our respects to their Elders both past and present.
 We are committed to working towards reconciliation and to Closing the Gap as well as to being a culturally competent and capable service.

 The Access Health and 24/7 Needle and Syringe Program (NSP) provides Comprehensive Primary Health Care for people who are marginalised and injecting drugs, street sex working and/or experiencing homelessness.

 We are seeking a values driven Indigenous Health Project Officer (IHPO) to improve access to, and support mainstream health services and General Practices, to deliver culturally competent services for Aboriginal and Torres Strait Islander People.
 The IHPO provides leadership on Aboriginal and Torres Strait Islander People’s health issues.

 - Develop and implement a coordinated team-based approach to Aboriginal and Torres Strait Islander health